Winter is the season of Japow - Japanese powder snow! And these best ski resorts near Osaka have plenty of it.

 4. Kaminabe Kogen Manba Ski and Snowboard Resort (Hyogo)

-Kaminabe Kogen, located in northern Hyogo, is an internationally renowned geopark blessed with an abundance of lush natural sights like the sea, mountains, rivers, and farm produce.
+Kaminabe Kogen, situated in the north of Hyogo, is a well-known geopark that enjoys international recognition for its lush natural beauty, including the sea, mountains, rivers, and farm produce.

-It's a fantastic ski resort near Osaka.
-Upon stepping into the grounds, the first thing you'll see is the wide and welcoming family-friendly ski slope, which is a great way to introduce children to the sport and allow them to practice safely!
+It's an excellent ski resort located near Osaka.
+As soon as you enter the resort, you'll be greeted by a wide and welcoming family-friendly ski slope, which is perfect for introducing children to the sport and allowing them to practice safely!

 5. Sky Valley Ski Resort (Hyogo)